The Most Beautiful Beaches of the Cook Islands

 Things to Do in the Cook Islands

 To find the best things to do in the Cook Islands, start with Rarotonga and Aitutaki.
-These two islands offer culture, adventure, lagoon activities, and plenty of relaxation.
-Even so, the remote island of Atiu brings its own unique wildlife and cave exploration.
-Especially for travelers who want something more adventurous.
+These two islands offer culture, lagoon tours, outdoor adventure, and plenty of time to relax.

-Enjoy a traditional Island Night, where cooks prepare an umu (earth oven) feast.
-Also, performers share stories through drumming, dance, and fire shows.
-This makes it one of the best ways to learn about Cook Islands’ Māori culture.
-Te Vara Nui Village and Highland Paradise host two of the top shows.
+Enjoy a traditional Island Night where cooks prepare an umu, or earth-oven feast.
+Meanwhile, dancers and drummers share stories through music and fire shows.
+Because of this, it is one of the best ways to experience local Māori culture.
+Te Vara Nui Village and Highland Paradise host two of the most popular shows.

-This lively market fills the capital of Avarua every Saturday morning.
-You can browse local produce, crafts, black pearls, and freshly made island dishes.
-In addition, it’s a great way to meet locals and soak in the island’s friendly atmosphere.
+This lively market fills the capital town of Avarua every Saturday morning.
+Visitors browse local fruit, crafts, black pearls, and fresh island food.
+In addition, the market offers a fun way to meet locals and enjoy the friendly atmosphere.

 Progressive Dinner Tour